iifl-logo

 b) Goodwill on consolidation

-Goodwill of Rs.
-2,896 Lakhs recorded during FY24 on account of acquisition D2K Technologies India Private Limited ("D2K").
-It represents excess of purchase consideration over the net asset value of acquired subsidiaries on the date of acquisition.
-Goodwill is tested for impairment annually or more frequently, if there are indications of impairment.
+Goodwill on consolidation represents the excess of purchase consideration over the net asset value of acquired entities on the date of such acquisition.
+Goodwill is tested for impairment annually, or more frequently if there are indications of impairment.
+For goodwill impairment testing, the carrying amount of the cash generating units (CGUs) is compared with recoverable amount of CGU by the Group.

 III.
 Financial assets